 Be honest, is YOUR job still on your careers page?
 If you have to manually update your careers site with new roles it can be a pain but would you rather find the perfect hire for that hard-to-fill role or spend your time dealing with applications for a job that’s no longer open?

 Out-of-date job postings are also a major frustration for candidates.
 After they’ve gone to the effort of applying only to find out the role doesn’t exist anymore they’re unlikely to bother the next time.

 4: Your job adverts are boring

-No-one is born with a skill for writing job adverts and most people find it a chore.
+No one is born with a skill for writing job adverts and most people find it a chore.
 This often means job adverts are boring, unstructured and don’t give candidates enough information on the role, company or requirements.
 A little effort and following simple advice can fix that.

 Job ads are an opportunity to showcase your company culture — it’s free employer branding!
 Put some time and nous into writing your ads and reap the rewards by receiving more and better candidates.
 If you need some help getting started check out our guide to writing effective job descriptions, collection of sample job descriptions or advice on writing job requirements.

-5: There’s no-one on the other end
+5: There’s no one at the other end

-When candidates apply do their applications disappear into the dark corners of a shared email address like firstname.lastname@example.org that no-one ever gets around to checking?
+When candidates apply do their applications disappear into the dark corners of a shared email address like email@example.com that no one ever gets around to checking?

 Not hearing back from a job applications is the most common bug bear of job-seekers.
 Keep on top of your hiring by having the tools in place to quickly and easily monitor your applications and respond to candidates promptly (also remember The 2 Day Rule of Recruiting).